MuhammadKhoshnaw/BasicMVIApp/README.md

 ## UI DTO

-UI DTO s are a data transfer objects between our business logic and our UI.
-The [MovieUIDTO](ui/src/main/java/com/khoshnaw/ui/dto/MovieUIDTO.kt) is an example.
-The MovieUIDTO is implementing StandardStateListItem so it can used in our StandardAdapters.
+UI DTO s are data transfer objects between our business logic and our UI.
+The MovieUIDTO is an example.
+The [MovieUIDTO](ui/src/main/java/com/khoshnaw/ui/dto/MovieUIDTO.kt) is implementing StandardStateListItem so it can be used in our StandardAdapters.

 ```
 data class MovieUIDTO(